psavidis/eatclub_challenge/README.md

     - Useful if restaurant hours are often wrong or incomplete in the data.
   - ❌ Cons:
     - False positives

-Useful if restaurant hours are often wrong or incomplete in the data.

 **C.** Ignore the deals that start before the restaurant opens
 - In that case above deal would not be valid